einbahnstrasse/Goldford-MTEC1003/labs/06/lab-06-part2-python-basics.md

   * F will be our result; i.e. degrees in Fahrenheit (°F), and
   * C is our "user input"; i.e. degrees in Celcius (°C)

-Maybe you found this or a formula, or one like it, when you did your JavaScript version in [Lab 6 / Part 1](/Goldford-MTEC1003-OL04/labs/06/lab-06-part1-js-basics.html){:target="_blank"}.
+Maybe you found this formula, or one like it, when you made your JavaScript version in [Lab 6 / Part 1](/Goldford-MTEC1003-OL04/labs/06/lab-06-part1-js-basics.html){:target="_blank"}.
 But how should we reconstruct it in Python?

 ### Initial "Translation" of our JavaScript Code